Gabriele Lucci

 a.k.a.
 "LucciCloud"

-I’ve been mantaining an array of self-hosted services for years.
+I’ve been maintaining an array of self-hosted services for years.

 Some of the services I run (there are more, but these are the most relevant):